Cost-Driven Representation Learning for Linear Quadratic Gaussian Control: Part I: Theoretical guarantees and proofs

+Identifying the dynamics of the latent model requires solving linear regression~\eqref{eqn:sys-id}.
 A standard assumption in analyzing linear regression $y = \sA x + e$ is that $\Cov(x)$ has \emph{full rank}.
-However, as discussed in Section~\ref{sec:learn-repr}, we need to handle rank deficient $\Cov(x)$ in the first $\ell$ steps of system identification.
-The following lemma lower bounds the minimum positive singular value of the data matrix in the potentially rank deficient case.
+However, as discussed in \S\ref{sec:learn-repr}, we need to handle rank-deficient $\Cov(x)$ in the first $\ell$ steps of system identification.
+Moreover, the latent state estimates $\ez_t$ contain errors.
+Both issues are addressed in the following lemma.